esteinig/brick/README.md

 ## Web service (convenient)

 At the moment, the most convenient way to get started is by using our hosted web application ([brick.ink](https://brick.ink)).
-Please not that the server is located in Australia - for a snappier experience you can [deploy the application](#local-application-easy) on your local machine.
+Please note that the server is located in Australia - for a snappier experience you can [deploy the application stack](#local-application-easy) on your local machine.

 Session visualizations and all session data, including uploaded files and working data expire after seven days and are deleted from database and storage.
-We are planning to give users control over how long files and session data persist.
-All data is stored anonymously and sessions are identifiable only by their unique identifier in the URL.
+All data are stored anonymously and sessions can only be accessed using the unique identifier in the URL.

-If you see any egregious bugs or styling issues, please [let us know]()!
-Testing is currently limited to Linux and Firefox.
+If you notice egregious bugs or styling issues, please [let us know]()!
+Testing is currently limited to `Linux` and `Firefox`.

 ### Files

 In the current iteration of the web application there are some restrictions in place:

 * File upload size is restricted to 20 MB, please let me know if this is not sufficient
 * Files and working data have a total session limit of 200 MB